LilyTronics/lily_py_unit_test/readme.md

 The test suite has some test methods that might be useful to use.

+* **run( *log_traceback=False* ):**

+  Runs the test suite.
+The test suite is run as follows:
+  * First, the setup method is run.
+If the setup fails, the test suite stops running.
+  * Second, all test methods are run (methods starting with `test_`).
+  * Finally, the teardown is run.

+  In case of an exception, extra traceback information can be logged by setting the `log_traceback` parameter to True.

 * **fail( *error_message*, *raise_exception=True* ):**

   Logs an error message and raises an exception.
 By default, an exception is raised.